morvencao/kube-sidecar-injector/medium-article.md

 sidecar-injector-webhook-deployment-bbb689d69-fdbgj   1/1       Running   0          18m
 sleep-6d79d8dc54-r66vz                                1/1       Running   0          1m
 ```
-Its not there.
+It's not there.
 What's going on?
 Let's check the sidecar injector logs:
 ```
 [root@mstnode kube-mutating-webhook-tutorial]# kubectl logs -f sidecar-injector-webhook-deployment-bbb689d69-fdbgj
 I0314 08:48:15.140858       1 webhook.go:88] New configuration: sha256sum 21669464280f76170b88241fd79ecbca3dcebaec5c152a4a9a3e921ff742157f

 ```
-Seems that request hadn't been sent to `sidecar injector` webhook server.
-Looks like it is caused the issues in `MutatingWebhookConfiguration`.
-After reviewing `MutatingWebhookConfiguration`, we find:
+We can't find any logs that indicate webhook server got admission request, seems that request hadn't been sent to `sidecar injector` webhook server.
+So there is a possibility that the issue is caused by configuration in `MutatingWebhookConfiguration`.
+Do a double check of `MutatingWebhookConfiguration` and we find following content:
 ```
     namespaceSelector:
       matchLabels:
         sidecar-injector: enabled
 ```

-NamespaceSelector decides whether to send admission request the webhook server based on whether the namespace for that object matches the selector.
+#### Control sidecar injector with `namespaceSelector`

+We have configured 'namespaceSelector' in `MutatingWebhookConfiguration`, which means only resources in namespace matching the selector will be sent to webhook server.
 So we need label the `default` namespace with `sidecar-injector=enabled`:

 ```
 [root@mstnode kube-mutating-webhook-tutorial]# kubectl label namespace default sidecar-injector=enabled namespace "default" labeled